Running Glossary: Your Complete Guide To The Lingo Of Runners

 Race organisers may provide a mandatory gear list to participants which is the minimum gear required for entrance.
 This will take into account the climate and weather, elevation, terrain and even the local wildlife (e.g., snakebite kit).

-In the case of an emergency or injury, adhering to the mandatory gear list can be a matter of survival in unforgiving environments.
+In the case of an emergency or injury, adhering to the mandatory gear guide can be a matter of survival in unforgiving environments.
 It’s vital that you test that your hydration pack or hiking pack is capable of carrying all the items on the mandatory gear list that you’re not wearing prior to race day – and with room to spare to shed a layer as necessary.

 Negative split